Bánh mì: Bread

 A Vietnamese baguette has a thin crust and white, airy crumb.
 It may consist of both wheat flour and rice flour.

 Besides being made into a sandwich, it is eaten alongside meat dishes, such as bò kho (a beef stew), curry, and phá lấu.
 It can also be dipped in condensed milk (see Sữa Ông Thọ).

 Fillings

 A bánh mì sandwich typically consists of one or more meats, accompanying vegetables, and condiments.

-Accompanying vegetables typically include fresh cucumber slices, cilantro (leaves of the coriander plant) and pickled carrots and white radishes in shredded form (đồ chua).
-Common condiments include spicy chili sauce, sliced chilis, Maggi seasoning sauce, and mayonnaise.
+Accompanying vegetables typically include fresh cucumber slices or wedges, leaves of the coriander plant and pickled carrot and daikon in shredded form (đồ chua).
+Common condiments include spicy chili sauce, sliced chilis, seasoning sauce, and mayonnaise.
+These sandwiches can even be filled with seared tofu.

 Varieties

 Many fillings are used.
 A typical bánh mì shop in the United States offers at least 10 varieties.